yanlin-duan/yanlin-duan.github.io/_posts/2017-03-07-cheatsheatappliedML.md

 - Reinforcement Learning (explore & learn from the environment)
 - Others (semi-supervised, active learning, forecasting, etc.)

+## Parametric and Non-parametric models
+- Parametric model: Number of “parameters” (degrees of freedom) independent of data.
+  - e.g.: Linear Regression, Logistic Regression, Nearest Shrunken Centroid
+- Non-parametric model: Degrees of freedom increase with more data.
+Each training instance can be viewed as a "parameter" in the model, as you use them in the prediction.
+  - e.g.: Random Forest, Nearest Neighbors

 ## Difference between Machine Learning and Statistics

 | ML        | Statistics           |